arthurcgusmao/arthurcgusmao.github.io/_posts/2017-08-15-tensorflow-basics.md

 ## Variables and Placeholders

 [This question](https://stackoverflow.com/questions/36693740/whats-the-difference-between-tf-placeholder-and-tf-variable) describes pretty well the difference between `tf.Variable()` and `tf.placeholder()` and when each should be used.
-When using variables, you should initialize their value via `tf.global_variables_initializer`.
-With placeholders, be sure to pass their values via a `feed_dict`.
+When using variables, you should initialize their value via `tf.global_variables_initializer()`.
+With placeholders, be sure to pass their values via a `feed_dict` when running the session.

 Since you'll want to feed more than one single example in the input, it is common to create the input placeholder like this:
 ```python